 Obviously, the total purchase price of the property is a big factor.

 These days, pre-approved home loans are also available and if you want, you can check with your banker or other financing institutions about your eligibility for a home loan.
-In fact, it is a good idea because once you get provisional approval, you know how much of money can be financed, and how much of money is saved with you, and accordingly you can plan your overall budget for buying a house.
+In fact, it is a good idea because once you get provisional approval, you know how much money can be financed, and how much money is saved with you, and accordingly you can plan your overall budget for buying a house.

 Another important thing to note when allocating a budget for buying a house is to actually know how much you want to spend.
-I mean, if you have a good tax records, you may get good financing rates and approval of a lot more than what you actually need.
+I mean, if you have good tax records, you may get good financing rates and approval for a lot more than what you actually need.
 But, that does not mean you should take that big house loan.
 Just think practically and be logical when fixing a budget for buying a house.

 Interior and renovation

-But, if you have no plans for interior designing, still consider the costs for painting the house, and making small little fixes and fixtures, to get the real picture of the cost and budget you should prepare yourself for.
+But, if you have no plans for interior designing, still consider the costs of painting the house, and making small little fixes and fixtures, to get the real picture of the cost and budget you should prepare yourself for.

 Maintenance and taxes